arigoldx/ivy-backbone/README.md

 ============

 Originally written in PHP ivy was rewritten in Ruby on Rails.
-Here, ivy is written in backbone + express (node) + mongoDB (eventually Hadoop & friends).
+Here, ivy is being written in backbone + express (node) + mongoDB (eventually Hadoop & friends) + requireJS.
 While there are clearly other tools necessary, the focus of this port is learning backbone.

 [nb.
 While ivy was used daily both by myself and other teachers, I should stress that, in terms of the general public, ivy is [beta